-The real hard part is trying to figure out what the best hiking trail in the Bay Area is!
+The hardest part is deciding which is the best hiking trail in the Bay Area!

 There are a number of hikes, walking paths, and staircase climbs within San Francisco city limits that can make you feel like you’re a world away.

 Lands End Trail